dwavesystems/dwave-ocean-sdk/examples/and.rst

 configuration file, all the qubits in the first Chimera unit cell (qubits 0 to
 7) are active.

 This example uses the Virtual Graph feature to minor-embed the AND gate.
+The code does this by using Ocean's `dwave-system <https://github.com/dwavesystems/dwave-system>`_ VirtualGraphComposite :term:`composite` on the DWaveSampler() :term:`sampler`\ .

 .. code-block:: python